How to do a marketing audit to boost your promotion

 - Do all the posts stay true to your corporate identity?

 - Do you lead people to your website?

 - How can you get more people engaged and make people more active?

 - Could you generate business from these sites, how?

 You need to be realistic and understand what your personal and corporate profile is within your market and your community.
-Ask yourself and your customers and friends the following –
+Ask yourself, your customers and friends the following –